Vladimir Găitan

 Vladimir Găitan ([vladiˈmir ɡəjˈtan]; 2 February 1947 – 10 November 2020) was a Romanian actor.

+Biography

 Born in Suceava, he studied at the Academy of Theatrical Arts and Cinematography in Bucharest, graduating in 1970.

 Găitan appeared in more than forty films since 1968.
+In 2002, he was awarded the National Order of Faithful Service, Knight rank.
 He died on 10 November 2020 after fighting against lymphatic cancer, and was buried at Bellu Cemetery, in Bucharest.